 They say if you torture data enough, you can get it to confess to anything.

 Everyone wants to be data driven.
-To cultivate a culture of data literacy, understand statistics, make better decisions, and, ultimately, improve their bottom line.
+To cultivate a data-driven culture, understand statistics, make better decisions, and, ultimately, improve their bottom line.
 “Data-driven” is the hot, new thing; it is the “synergy” of the 2020s.
 And as a person obsessed with data, I get it.
 It is my job to love and work with and understand data – and to get others to do the same!
 So why am I telling you that your organization’s quest for a data-driven culture is worthless?

 Because in isolation, it is.